tomgxz/Kraken/REPORT.md

   }
   ```

   When a section in the editor is hovered, it will display a light border.
-When it is then selected, it will display a more prominent border to indicate that it has been selected.
+When selected, it will display a more prominent border to indicate that it has been selected.
 It will also display the list of section action buttons when a section is selected.

   ```js
   var sectionEditActions = document.querySelector(".section-edit-actions")